Darío Sarmiento: Manchester City

 On 30 April 2021, Estudiantes announced that Sarmiento would join Manchester City on 1 July, for a reported initial fee of £5.2million.

 Girona (loan)

-On 30 July 2021, Sarmiento was loaned to Spanish club Girona FC, also owned by the City Football Group, for one year.
+On 30 July 2021, Sarmiento was loaned to Spanish club Girona, also owned by the City Football Group, for one year.

+Montevideo City Torque (loan)

+In July 2022, Sarmiento was loaned to Uruguayan Primera División side Montevideo City Torque for six months.
+Because of injuries, he never played and returned to Manchester City for his rehabilitation.

+Tigre

+On 24 July 2024, he returned to Argentina, joining Tigre permanently, signing a contract until 2026.

+RFC Liège (loan)

+On 30 August 2025, Sarmiento was loaned to Challenger Pro League side RFC Liège for a year, with an option to buy.

 International career

 Sarmiento regularly featured for the Argentina U16s, including at the Montaigu Tournament and Torneo de Desarrollo; winning both competitions.
 He also appeared for the U17s under Pablo Aimar.
 In December 2020, Sarmiento received a call-up from the U20s.